Loading

 © The Authors.
 Published by Lattice Science Publication (LSP).
 This is an open-access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: The investigation uses quantitative approaches and 1996–2019 time series information to show the association between GDP metrics and accountability proportion in Pakistan.
-It examines the causal connection between administration along with GDP development, focusing on how accountability affects FDI, fixed assets, and technology.
-The research uses bounds test evaluation to determine these parameters’ long-term association.
+Abstract: This investigation employs quantitative approaches and utilises time series data from 1996 to 2019 to demonstrate the relationship between GDP metrics and the proportion of accountability in Pakistan.
+It examines the causal connection between administration and GDP growth, focusing on how accountability affects foreign direct investment (FDI), fixed assets, and technology.
+The research employs a bounds test evaluation to determine the long-term association between these parameters.
 Two steps comprise the examination method.
-Initially, stationarity is tested using typical Augmented Dickey-Fuller (ADF) examinations.
+Initially, stationarity is tested using typical Augmented Dickey-Fuller (ADF) tests.
 Furthermore, autoregressive distributed lag (ARDL) bound testing identifies causality.
-Fixed finances and technological advancement have significant positive linear associations, while foreign direct investment along with the accountability proportion have moderately favorable linear connections.
-Granger causality analyses imply that the factors might not have been causally related during the chosen time span.
-Although the tests show no Granger causal links, the research suggests a relationship among foreign direct investment along with fixed assets that may deserve additional study.
+Fixed finances and technological advancements have significant positive linear associations, while foreign direct investment, along with the accountability proportion, have moderately favourable linear connections.
+Granger causality analyses imply that the factors might not have been causally related during the chosen period.
+Although the tests show no Granger causal links, the research suggests a relationship between foreign direct investment and fixed assets that may warrant further study.

 Keywords: Accountability, GDP Growth, ARDL, Pakistan